edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 _Tiny studio in Sunday's Well, Cork city, Ireland_

 This was a small, old studio in a house with five other tenants.
-The studio was bleak and I don't think I had the internet.
+The studio was bleak.
+I don't think I had the internet and there were mushrooms in the landing.

 I wanted to spend as little time as possible there.
 I worked late on my PhD and stopped in a pub on the way home.